333fps/vista-sdk/cpp/README.md

     -   Internal Data Transfer Objects (DTOs) for robust resource deserialization.
     -   Embedded resource handling, including decompression of gzipped JSON data.
     -   `ChdDictionary` (Perfect Hashing utility) - Includes input validation for empty/duplicate keys.
-        _Note: The binary format of the dictionary is incompatible with the C# version due to differences in hash inputs and internal caching._
     -   `ParsingErrors` mechanism for collecting and reporting issues during parsing operations.
     -   `ImoNumber` with full validation and parsing capabilities.
     -   Complete `VisVersion` enumeration and extension methods.